neooriginal/OMI.me-Apps/README.md

 ![Friend App Interface](https://github.com/user-attachments/assets/ba3846fd-a6b0-4c0a-855d-97195b28adfe)

+### 🔎 **Search** - Real-Time Web Scout

+Listens to ongoing conversations and proactively surfaces timely web results without interrupting the flow.

+**What it does:**

+- Buffers live transcript segments and detects research-worthy topics
+- Uses GPT-5-nano to decide when a search is helpful
+- Executes Brave Search queries and stores results with transcript excerpts
+- Provides a Google-inspired UI for reviewing recent findings and tuning cadence

 ### 🎯 **Jarvis** - Your AI Assistant

 A focused assistant that responds to specific triggers and helps with targeted tasks.